mmagician/mmagician.github.io/content/posts/poly_commit.md

 ## Multiple polynomials, multiple openings

-(Note that multiple variants exist with different tradeoffs, here I summarise the first scheme from [this paper](https://eprint.iacr.org/2020/081.pdf)).
+*Note: Multiple variants exist with different tradeoffs, here I summarise the first scheme from [this paper](https://eprint.iacr.org/2020/081.pdf).
+That same scheme is further improved in the same paper, optimising for verifier speed at the expense of an additional element required in the proof.
+I might write about it in the future.*

 As with the preceding scheme, the prover commits to each polynomial $p_i(x)$ separately: $C_1, ..., C_k$.